Children & Youth

 • Amount of money

-What if I want to make a change to the Service Agreement I signed with Learning Links?
+What do I do if I want to make a change to the Service Agreement I signed with Learning Links?

 To make any changes to the Service Agreement a request must be sent in writing.
 This will take effect when the change has been approved by Learning Links and you have been notified in writing.